fls-bioinformatics-core/genomics/illumina2cluster/README.markdown

     -h, --help        display usage text
     --use-bases-mask BASES_MASK
                       specify a bases-mask string tell CASAVA how to use each cycle.
-		      The supplied value is passed directly to configureBcltoFastq.pl;
-		      see the CASAVA user guide for details of --use-bases-mask
+		      The supplied value is passed directly to configureBcltoFastq.pl (see the CASAVA user guide for details of how --use-bases-mask works)

 build_illumina_analysis_dirs.py
 -------------------------------